coldrockgames/git-scripts/README.md

 > [!CAUTION]
 > **DISCLAIMER**\
-> As it's the nature of these scripts to perform _writing_ operations on your repositories, there _is a chance_, that you damage your repository/code base when using them wrong.
+> As these scripts perform _writing_ operations on your repositories, there _is a chance_ that you may damage your repository or codebase if they are used incorrectly.
-> Therefore we want to state clearly, that we are in no way responsible, neither directly nor indirectly, for any damage that occurs to your repository or codebase or computer when using the scripts.
+> Therefore, we want to state clearly that we are in no way responsible, either directly or indirectly, for any damage that occurs to your repository, codebase, or computer when using the scripts.
-> Our internal members are well trained with the scripts and we all use them with great success, but of course, here's the same danger alive, that also comes with GUI clients for Git.
-If you use them wrong, you may damage your data.
+> Our internal members are well-trained with the scripts, and we all use them with great success, but of course, the same risks exist as with GUI clients for Git.
+If you use them incorrectly, you may damage your data.

 # Setting up your scripts
 After cloning the repository, simply double-click the `install-scripts.cmd` file and follow the instructions on screen.